frederic-perez/AmE-dictionary/data/dictionary.md

 __roll (someone's) eyes__
 __roll call__ _McConnell indefinitely postponed a critical roll call planned for this week._
 __roll of the dice__ _Third roll of the dice._
-__roll on__ _He rolled on the guy who'd hired him for the trucking job._
+__roll on__ _He rolled on the guy who’d hired him for the trucking job._
 __roll out__ _v_ :four::hammer: _The retailer will roll out deals two days early._
 __roll over__ _v informal_ :two: To defeat overwhelmingly.
-To be easily defeated without even trying: _We can't expect them to just roll over for us.
+To be easily defeated without even trying: _We can’t expect them to just roll over for us.
 They thought the unions would roll over._
 __roll the dice__
 __roll with it__ _idiom_ To adapt to a situation despite unexpected circumstances or challenges.
 __roll__ _v_ :two::hammer: _Roll the video, please._ _You rolled 6, you go 6._